-On any given day, as you take the turn off the Karangahake Gorge road, over the one-way bridge, up the steep drive through some very tall trees, you will be surprised at the number of people you will find at The Falls Retreat.
-It is out of the way, not the sort of place you stumble across, but the popularity of this rustic property continues to grow.
+As you take the turn off the Karangahake Gorge road, over the one-way bridge, up the steep drive through some very tall trees, you will be surprised at the number of people you will find at The Falls Retreat.
+It is out of the way, not the sort of place you stumble across, but the popularity of this rustic property means people have no trouble finding it.

-What is it about this charming composition of quaint cottages, gardens, orchard and converted milking shed that has become one of the region’s most celebrated restaurants, and a significant local employer?
+What is it about this charming composition of quaint cottages, gardens, orchard and converted milking shed that has become one of the region’s most celebrated restaurants, and a significant destination in itself?

 The decision to become a chef came early, at 10 years old he says.
 After training and working in New Zealand Brad was cheffing in Australia when he met his future wife and business partner, Emma Walters, on her OE without end from northern England.
 When their son arrived, the two working parents decided to find a better way of life to enjoy their growing family.